mietek/haskell-on-heroku-website/pages/tutorial/index.md

 Halcyon can upload all newly created archives to _private storage,_ which is an external cache for the apps and dependencies you build.

-By using private storage, you can effortlessly share archives between multiple machines, and avoid running into the Heroku 15-minute build time limit.
+By using private storage, you can share archives between multiple machines, and avoid running into the Heroku 15-minute build [time limit](https://devcenter.heroku.com/articles/slug-compiler#time-limit).

 To use private storage, you’ll need to: